Yousef-Diab/Redis-Certified-Developer-Summary/RU101/Week 01.md

   - `PERSIST key`
   - TTL will return -1
 - can set with `EX` or `PX` params in `SET`
-- TTL can be -1 if the key doesn't exist or if it's Persisted (no expiry). // @TODO: Check if this is correct
+- TTL returns -2 if the key doesn't exist and -1 it's Persisted (no expiry).

 ## Strings